 Do They Build Them Like They Used To?Do They Build Them Like They Used To?

 Construction standards, materials, and building codes in New York have all changed over the years.
-Older buildings in New York tend to be made of brick, stone, steel, and plaster.
+Older buildings in New York are made of brick, stone, steel, and plaster.
 Newly constructed homes, on the other hand, are mainly made of concrete, sheetrock, and insulation.

 Because materials used in older construction tend to be heavier, denser, and thicker, soundproofing in older homes is usually better.
 If solitude is what you seek, you may want to consider an older condo.
 You’re much less likely to hear your neighbors or be heard by them, in a more former building.
 Newer construction walls tend to be thinner, so you’re more likely to notice when your neighbors crank the stereo or host their monthly dinner party.